gmc-code/PC-microbit-micropython/docs/images/moving_images.rst

     #.
 Write code to place 4, 2 by 2 squares, of brightness 5, in each corner.
     #.
 Write code to place 4, 2 by 2 squares, of brightness 5, in each corner using nested for loops for the x and y values, adding them to the display with a 500ms delay.
     #.
 Write a function, **rect_overlaps(count=2)**, to return a composite image of a given number of rectangles (default 2) of random size and position, of brightness 9.
 Restrict the width and height to 2 to 4.
-Restrict the topleft to (0,0) to (3,3).
+Restrict the top left to (0,0) to (3,3).
 Display a new composite image every 200ms.

     .. dropdown::